Munro Vehicles: History

-Over the next year, intensive work was carried out on the Munro Mark 1 prototype, testing, among others, 371-horsepower drivetrain and 80.1 kWh battery to allow for a driving range of approximately 270 km, and also distinguished by its adaptation to driving in difficult terrain.
-The development of the Mark 1 was the Munro MK_1, which was officially unveiled in December 2022.
-The aggressively styled vehicle was distinguished by its combat look, matte paint and angular body.
-The company plans to start production of a serial vehicle in 2023, starting with 50 units, to build another 2,500 units in 2024.
+Over the next year, intensive work was carried out on the Munro Mark 1 prototype, testing, among others, a 700Nm electric motor and 80.1 kWh battery to allow for a driving range of approximately 270 km, and also distinguished by its adaptation to driving in difficult terrain.
+The development of the Mark 1 resulted in the creation of the Munro MK_1 prototype, which was officially unveiled in December 2022.
+The MK_1 introduced Munro’s proprietary chassis design and electric four-wheel-drive system, serving as the company’s launch prototype.
+The aggressively styled vehicle was distinguished by its angular body, utilitarian interior and matte textured paint.